burdorfm/CS121-Project-4/README.md

 - multiplayer with a second person
 - and a bunch of choose our own/modifications that the player can make in the menu

 We hope you enjoy our game.
-You can probably tell we had a lot of fun playing it!
+You can probably tell we had a lot of fun making it!